Home > Motherboard Guide

 No, not all motherboards have built-in wireless functionality, so if you want to connect to the internet using WiFi, you will need to choose a motherboard that clearly states wireless capability in the model name or in its spec sheet.
 Historically, it's typically been the more high-end expensive motherboards that have WiFi, but these days there are quite a few affordable models with WiFi.
 If you want wireless, you don't need to buy a WiFi-ready motherboard though, as it's easy and affordable to buy an add-on wireless adapter.

-Yes, the built-in wireless adapter on modern WiFi-ready motherboards typically has the same quality as a good-quality dedicated/discrete PCIe wireless card.
-If you want to be absolutely sure of how good a certain motherboard's WiFi capability is, check reviews, but any high-end WiFi-ready motherboard will undoubtedly have an excellent wireless adapter.
+The built-in wireless adapter found on modern motherboards that possess this feature is typically of the same quality as a good dedicated PCIe wireless card.
+If you want to be sure of how good a certain motherboard's WiFi capability is, check reviews of that particular motherboard model.
+Also, if you want support for the latest high-end WiFi 6 gaming routers, make sure the motherboard states support for WiFi 6 (and not just WiFi 5, unless you will just use an older WiFi 5 router).

 No, not all motherboards have bluetooth capability.
 If you need Bluetooth support for whatever reason, check the motherboard specs, or you can buy a either a PCIe WiFi adapter that also has Bluetooth, or a separate USB bluetooth adapter: